quassy/prefect/docs/core/advanced_tutorials/task-guide.md

 Whenever this Task runs, it will undergo many state changes.
 For example, from `Pending` to `Running`.
 If at any step in the pipeline it transitions to a state which is considered "Failed", a POST request will be sent containing the error message from the failed state.
 (Note that the `on_failure` keyword argument to Tasks is a convenient interface to a state handler which is only called on failed states).
 Additionally, you can attach as many state handlers to a task as you wish and they will be called in the order that you provide them in.

-!!! warning State Handler failure results in Task failure
+!!! warning "State Handler failure results in Task failure"
     Because state handlers are considered a part of your custom Task logic in Prefect, if your state handler raises an error for any reason your Task will be placed in a Failed state.
-For this reason we highly recommend being thoughtful with how you implement your state handlers / callbacks.
+For this reason we highly recommend being thoughtful with how you implement your state handlers/callbacks.